All Episodes

 The rescuers, the first responders, were listening to this program.

-Uh, not the McVay's, and not these other people.
+Not the McVays, not these other people.

-So congratulations to them because once again a service to the entire business of uh radio has been rendered, and it's it's meaningful uh beyond just the the ruling because when you when you start talking about the judiciary in the Great Northwest, uh, which is made up obviously of a number of liberal elected and appointed judges, you never know uh with the state of the judiciary, and this was unanimous, even in the era of McCain Feingold.
+And it's meaningful beyond just the ruling, because when you start talking about the judiciary in the great Northwest, which is made up, obviously, of a number of liberal elected and appointed judges, you never know with the state of the judiciary.

-Quick timeout, we'll be back.
+We'll be back.

-What's more straight ahead.
+Lots more straight ahead.

-And we're back serving humanity, Rush Limboy, with half my brain tied behind my back, just to make it fair.
+Hey, we're back serving humanity, Rush Limboy, with half my brain tied behind my back, just to make it fair.

 I just got a note from Dean up at the website.

-After the, and this is true, I remember this now, after the White House had gone out of its way to indict talk radio for the, and of course, back then talk radio was me.
+After the, and this is true, I remember this now, after the White House had gone out of its way to indict talk radio for the, and of course, back then, talk radio was me, for the explosion at the Mura building in Oklahoma City, there was a cartoon that ran somewhere.

 Somebody, some cartoonist, editorial cartoonists, had done his caricature of the Time magazine cover of the firefighter holding the baby that had been killed in the blast.

-And there was a thought bubble coming out of the firefighter's head in this cartoon, said damn right wing talk radio.
+And there was a thought bubble coming out of the firefighter's head in this cartoon said, Damn right-wing talk radio.

-So the media picked up on you remember this now?
+So the media picked up on, you remember this now?

-But I remember that editorial cartoon now because it redrew that Time magazine cover and it did firefighter holding a baby, damn talk radio is what the firefighter is supposedly thinking.
+But I remember that editorial cartoon now because they redrew that Time magazine cover, and it did firefighter holding a baby.

 And that's when Carlson got the firefighter on the phone.

-That's that's what it was.
+That's what it was.

 Here's Vince in Norfolk, Virginia.

-Uh, Vince, glad you waited.
+Vince, glad you waited.

 Welcome to the program, sir.

-Thanks a lot, Rush Megados from Norfolk, glad to be talking to you.
+Glad to be talking to you.

 Thank you.

-Uh my wife made a neat observation today, and I really hadn't thought about it.
+My wife made a neat observation today, and I really hadn't thought about it.

-And you know, every time she's talking about the election, it's when I'm president and the day after I'm sworn in.
+And, you know, every time she's talking about the election, it's when I'm president and the day after I'm sworn in.

-It's it's pretty much arrogance.
+It's pretty much arrogance.

 It's not about presenting her ideas to the American people and saying, you know, these are my ideas, vote for me.